Generalized cluster algorithms for Potts lattice gauge theory: Cluster algorithms for PLGT

-\begin{theorem}[Duncan and Schweinhart] Let $P$ be distributed as the $d$-dimensional PRCM on $\T^{2d}_N$ with parameters $p$ and $q\geq 1$, and $\F$ a field of characteristic not equal to $2$.
-If $R$ and $S$ are the events that $P$ contains no non-trivial giant cycles in $H_{d}\paren{\T_N^{2d};\F}$\footnote{$\F$ does not need to match $\Z_q$.} and that $P$ contains giant cycles that form a basis for $H_{d}\paren{\T_N^{2d};\F},$ respectively, then as $N \longrightarrow \infty,$ where $\sd = \sqrt{q}/(1 + \sqrt{q}).$ \end{theorem} Here, $\sd$ corresponds to the \emph{self-dual point} of PLGT under the transformation $\beta \mapsto 1-e^{-\beta}$, conjectured to to be the critical point for Potts lattice gauge theory in four dimensions \cite{kogut}.
-Moreover, for any $q$, the homological percolation threhsold for the PRCM on $\Z^3$ coincides with the area law--perimeter law transition for Wilson loop variables in the corresponding PLGT (assuming a widely believed conjecture on the regularity of the supercritical phase of the random-cluster model).\footnote{See Theorem 5 of~\cite{duncan2023sharp} and Theorem 10 of~\cite{prcm-plgt}.}
+Here, $\sd$ corresponds to the \emph{self-dual point} of PLGT under the transformation $\beta \mapsto 1-e^{-\beta}$, conjectured to to be the critical point for Potts lattice gauge theory in four dimensions \cite{kogut}.
+Moreover, for any $q$, the homological percolation threhsold for the PRCM on $\Z^3$ coincides with the area law--perimeter law transition for Wilson loop variables in the corresponding PLGT (assuming a widely-believed conjecture on the regularity of the supercritical phase of the random-cluster model).\footnote{See Theorem 5 of~\cite{duncan2023sharp} and Theorem 10 of~\cite{prcm-plgt}.}\looseness=-1

-As in Algorithm \ref{algorithm:psw}, the update routine of the invaded-cluster algorithm takes as input a $1$-cochain $f_t \in C^1\paren{X;\Z_q}$ and passes through a percolation subcomplex $P_{t+1}$ to sample a spin assignment at time $t+1$.
+As in Algorithm \ref{algorithm:psw}, the update routine of the invaded-cluster algorithm takes as input a $1$-cochain $f_t \in C^1\paren{X;\Z(q)}$ and passes through a percolation subcomplex $P_{t+1}$ to sample a spin assignment at time $t+1$.